 [Series installment.]
 Telling a meaningful story in—one that captures the imagination and interest of a patient—is best done face-to-face.
 Storytelling in healthcare requires preparation and practice, but the payoff is greater case acceptance, better compliance, and best of all, improved outcomes.

-One example: It’s standard procedure at particular specialist’s office to present the patient with a 20-minute video about all the standard facts, figures and drawings related to periodontal disease.
+One example: It’s standard procedure at a particular specialist’s office to present the patient with a 20-minute video about all the standard facts, figures and drawings related to periodontal disease.
 The video’s core message is that there’s a laser treatment available.

 As patient information videos go, this one was somewhat informative, but overly clinical, much too long, and bottom-line…boring.
 This illustration happens to be dental, but the same shortcoming is, unfortunately, alive and well in many medical and surgical offices.
 There was no engaging story, told person-to-person, that connected the prospective patient with the personal benefits that they might expect after treatment.